matte54/ProjectReggie/ideas.md

 - Query fishname to get WR , money value for a medium?
 - Redesign fish with rareity in mind , seasonal? super rare? colorcoded
 - Classes stay the same but color code rarities in each class white->yellow->blue->purple ?

+* remind me
+Remind me system is possible ? could be fun command to add reminders to a json file a background task to somehow rotate thru and post if reminder hits thonk